03 Apr A week of hiking through Switzerland, Italy, and France

 In this region three countries come together, France, Italy and Switzerland

-In this three country region, France, Italy and Switzerland come together.
-Our safari continues with a hike across the border into Italy on a route that has been used by Celts, Romans, Lombards and perhaps the most famous hiker of all in these parts, Napoleon.
-This ancient Alpine path has been protected by monks who have inhabited a hospice on the top of the St Bernard pass for hundreds of years.
-On this part of the journey we will spend the night in a traditional mountain refuge.
-Breezes blowing from distant glaciers ensure a crisp, long summer evening as we watch the sunset fade behind the highest peak in Europe, the 4,800 meter Mont Blanc.
+In this area in a week of hiking, you hike three countries.
+Start your trip in Switzerland; continue with a hike across the border into Italy.
+You will discover routes that have been used by Celts, Romans, Lombards and perhaps the most famous hiker of all in these parts, Napoleon.
+Monks have protected ancient Alpine paths for hundreds of years.
+On a part of the journey, you may want to spend a night in a traditional mountain refuge.
+Breezes blowing from distant glaciers ensure a crisp, long summer evening as you watch the sunset fade behind the highest peak in Europe, the 4,800 meter Mont Blanc.

-The descent back to civilization takes us through two mountain passes, along a rugged path and across meadows full of alpine flowers.
-If we’re lucky we may see some marmots or perhaps even a chamois.
-On arrival in Italy, you may want to unwind in the thermal springs, whirlpools, saunas and Turkish baths that have been frequented since Roman times near the ancient town of Courmayeur.
+Follow rugged paths and cross meadows full of alpine flowers.
+If you are lucky you may see marmots and even chamois.
+On arrival in Italy, unwind in the thermal springs, whirlpools, saunas and Turkish baths that have been frequented since Roman times near the Mont Blanc.

 At the end of your week of hiking be sure to hike over a 10,000-meter high glacier from Italy into France.
 The contrast of crampon-clad feet cracking the ice below you, while wearing just a simple t-shirt on top makes this even more exhilarating.
 Make sure you pause on the glacier to enjoy Alpine delicacies, cheeses and local wines, all in the shadow of the Mont Blanc.

 Finally, finish your week of hiking exploring the cobbled stones streets of ancient villages.